Preventing Amputation, Extending Lives

 - Serve as the primary go-to limb salvage resource for doctors before scheduling amputations.

-- Offer the most innovative Endovascular procedures including the treatment of Critical Limb Ischemia and Amputation Prevention, Peripheral Artery Disease, Uterine Artery Embolization (UAE), Chronic Venous Obstruction or Insufficiency and more.
+- Offer the most innovative Endovascular procedures including the treatment of Critical Limb Ischemia and Amputation Prevention, Peripheral Arterial Disease, Uterine Artery Embolization (UAE), Chronic Venous Obstruction or Insufficiency and more.

 Conditions & Treatments

-American Endovascular is at the forefront of the battle to prolong life by preventing amputations.
-We accomplish this by using the most advanced non-surgical Endovascular treatment options available anywhere, to save limbs and save lives.
+American Endovascular affiliated physicians are at the forefront of the battle to prolong life by preventing amputations.
+They accomplish this by using the most advanced minimally invasive-image guided endovascular treatment options available anywhere, to save limbs and save lives.

 Women frequently present with symptoms in their late 30s or early 40s, and they can be debilitating.
 Often, fibroids can put pressure on the bladder, causing frequent urination.
 In extreme cases, they can cause the stomach to enlarge.

-American Endovascular provides a range of minimally invasive non-surgical dialysis access management procedures to manage and prolong the life of dialysis access grafts and fistulas, so patients can get the dialysis treatment they need without anything getting in the way.
+American Endovascular provides a range of minimally invasive-image guided dialysis access management procedures to manage and prolong the life of dialysis access grafts and fistulas, so patients can get the dialysis treatment they need without anything getting in the way.